stoudth/DatabaseProject/README.md

 -----------------------------------

 #### HTML CITATION
-The HTML code in the hbs files in the views folder was adapted from the html code file bsg_HTML_UI provided in the Exploration - Web Application Technology. <br />
+The HTML code in the hbs files in the views folder and some of the JavaScript language in the js files was adapted from the html code file bsg_HTML_UI provided in the Exploration - Web Application Technology. <br />
 **Date:** 2/14/2024 <br />
-**Code adapted from:** bsg_HTML_UI provided in the Exploration - Web Application Technology <br />
+**Adapted from:** bsg_HTML_UI provided in the Exploration - Web Application Technology <br />
 **Source URL:** https://canvas.oregonstate.edu/courses/1946034/pages/exploration-web-application-technology?module_item_id=23809327 <br />
 **Author:** Dr. Michael Curry <br />
 **Description:** The HTML code in the hbs files implements the structure of the UI for each given page.
 All pages consist of a navigation bar, a header, a table that displays data for each database table, and a section to insert new data for a given table.
 Some pages also contain delete and update sections in order to perform those operations.
+The javascript referenced was used to toggle division views.

 ------------------------------

 #### HANDLEBAR CITATION
 The handlebar use in the hbs files to generate data tables and dropdown menus is taken from the Node.js Starter App provided in this course. <br />
 **Date:** 2/21/2023 <br />
-**Copied from:** GitHub: osu-cs340-ecampus/nodejs-starter-app - Steps 3, 4 and 6 <br />
+**Adapted from:** GitHub: osu-cs340-ecampus/nodejs-starter-app - Steps 3, 4 and 6 <br />
 **Source URL:** https://github.com/osu-cs340-ecampus/nodejs-starter-app <br />
 **Authors:** George Kochera, Cortona1, Dr. Michael Curry, dmgs11 <br />
 **Description:** Imports and uses handlebar syntax to display data that is sent back from the routehandler that was retrieved from the SQL database.